The managed MLflow integration with Databricks on Google Cloud requires Databricks Runtime for Machine Learning 8.1 or above.

 mlflow.<model-flavor>.log_modelmethods.
 Once logged, you can register the model with the Model Registry.

 To display the registered model page for a model, click a model name in the registered models page.
 The registered model page shows information about the selected model and a table with information about each version of the model.
-You can also set up model serving and configure email notifications from this page.
+From this page, you can also:

 To view the model version page, do one of the following: